-Wellbeing in business is much more than giving your employees vouchers to buy cheap pushbikes and buying better office chairs.
+Corporate Wellbeing is much more than giving your employees vouchers to buy cheap pushbikes and buying better office chairs.
 Wellbeing is about the physical and psychological strength and resilience of your workforce.
 It is about creating teams of Thinking Performers who are going to champion your business because they want to, and because they believe in you.

 So it must therefore pervade the Values and Beliefs of your business.
-Wellbeing is not an afterthought, it is not something to be tacked on to a list of HR functions, it must be part of your culture.
+Corporate Wellbeing is not an afterthought, it is not something to be tacked on to a list of HR functions, it must be part of your culture.

 So here is my list of good practice in Wellbeing: